Shaheerairaj/Titanic-Project/README.md

 ## Folders:

 The "Data" folder contains all the data we will be working with for this project.
-It contains a training set, test set and an example submisison file.
+It contains a training set, test set and an example submission file.

 Data source: https://www.kaggle.com/c/titanic/data